cran/MetaIntegrator/README.md

 where USERNAME and PASSWORD are your bitbucket username and password.

+If you get a permissions error, ask Aditya for the app password.

 If you get "ERROR: dependency ‘deapathways’ is not available for package ‘MetaIntegrator’", follow these steps:

 download the `deapathways_1.0.tar.gz` file (which is stored in metaIntegrator_public/inst).